New car plate restrictions fuel Beijing black market

 The Beijing government's traffic management bureau confirmed that trading in car plates was illegal, but did not immediately respond to requests for more details.

-Lawyers say the government can fine people involved in car plate transactions and revoke their licenses, but the practice is so widespread it is impossible to police.
+Lawyers say the government can fine people involved in car plate transactions and revoke their licences, but the practice is so widespread it is impossible to police.

 "Such deals are unlawful," said Yang Lisha, a Beijing-based lawyer.
 "But many people are in this market, so the cost of enforcement is very high."